xav335/iconeo/wp-content/plugins/wp-fastest-cache/readme.txt

 You need to refresh a page twice.
 If a page is cached, at the bottom of the page there is a text like "&lt;!-- WP Fastest Cache file was created in 0.330816984177 seconds, on 08-01-14 9:01:35 --&gt;".

 = Does it work with Nginx? =
-No, it does not work with Nginx.
+Yes, it works with Nginx properly.

 = Does it work with IIS (Windows Server) ? =
 No, it does not work with IIS.